Pauline Manor header 2025 (1)Pauline Manor header 2025 (1)Pauline Manor header 2025 (1)Pauline Manor header 2025 (1)

 Read more

-We’re Mike and Lynsey Kmetz, a couple with five dachshunds and one very big project — restoring a 1908 Victorian we found on Zillow that’s now Pauline Manor.
-Nestled in Cantonment, FL, it’s where a micro-bakery, garden, and slow-steading lifestyle meet thrifted charm and a whole lot of heart.
-We’re keeping history alive—one loaf, petal, and project at a time.
+We’re Mike and Lynsey Kmetz, a couple with five dachshunds and one very big project: restoring a 1908 Victorian we discovered on Zillow that’s now called Pauline Manor.
+Tucked away on a quiet side street in Cantonment, Florida, Pauline Manor is now where a micro-bakery, garden, and slow-steading lifestyle come together with thrifted charm and a whole lot of heart.
+We’re keeping history alive, one loaf, garden veggie, and project at a time.

 Connect With Us!